damiecode/Weather-App/README.md

 3. Commit your changes (git commit -am 'what this commit will fix/add/improve')
 4. Push to the branch (git push origin [chosen-name])
 5. Create a new Pull Request

+## Future features
+- Users will be able to see previously searched histories.
+- News from cities searched can be viewed.

 ## Show your support